maciejk77/time-date-picker/README.md

 ## NOTES

-- Add functionality to highlight current day
-- Add a functionality to show all time slots available on days beyond today
 - Helper to be refactored to leverage Moment.js to clean up code, too much data manipulation atm
 - Fix with refactor to Moment.js the currently fixed value for day of the week e.g. "Mon"
 - Add chevrons for Day Picker scroller